VoxelDavid/lua-style-guide/README.md

 ## Properties

-- Use dot notation when accessing known properties.
+- Use dot notation when accessing properties.

   ```lua
   local luke = {